So today was a pretty boring day in Latin America.

 Mostly because, as I said, I didn’t have much going on today.

-Anyway, while I was watching that, I got thinking about a phone call I had recently.
+Anyway, while I was listening to that, I got thinking about a phone call I had recently.

 Roughly once a year around summer time, I get a specific type of phone call from someone in the family.